skibbl-dev/GodotConductor/README.md

 i was too lazy to write at the time

 Works like the normal timer, but It's to the beat.
+Round start beat makes it so if you say ConductedTimer.start() at "1.1" beats, it'll round to 1

 ## ConductedAnimationPlayer:
 Works similar to the normal AnimationPlayer, has some limited functionality.

 1 second in timeline = 1 beat
+Round start beat makes it so if you say ConductedTimer.start() at "1.1" beats, it'll round to 1

+If you use call functions, it will repeatedly call the same function unless you put code to disable.

 ## Quick Tutorial:
 i was too lazy to write at the time